AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 -   Replace an image of another type \(such as public image, custom image, or shared image\) with a subscription image.
 After the image is replaced, the system calculates the actual cost based on the image cost and the remaining subscription duration of the ECS instance.
 -   Replace a subscription image with an image of another type \(such as public image, custom image, or shared image\).
 If the image provider allows for refunds, a refund is made based on your actual usage.
--   Replace Subscription Image A with Subscription Image B. If a refund is available after the image is replaced, the refund is made based on the refund policy.
-The actual cost of Image B is calculated based on the image price and the remaining subscription duration of the ECS instance.
+-   Replace one subscription image with another subscription image.
+If a refund is available for the replaced image after the replacement, the refund is made based on the refund policy.
+The actual cost of the replacement image is calculated based on the image price and the remaining subscription duration of the ECS instance.

 ## Is a fee charged for a custom image derived from a subscription image?
 How is the custom image affected if the subscription image expires?

 When you use a custom image derived from a subscription image to create an instance or replace a system disk, you are re-ordering the subscription image on Alibaba Cloud Marketplace.
 The custom image is not affected regardless of whether the subscription image expires.

-## How are enhanced SSDs billed?
+## How are ESSDs billed?

 Enhanced SSDs support both subscription and pay-as-you-go billing methods.
-For more information, see the [Pricing](https://www.alibabacloud.com/product/ecs) page.
+For more information, see the [Pricing](https://www.alibabacloud.com/product/ecs) tab of the Elastic Compute Service page.

 ## How do I purchase a standard SSD?
 What are the pricing options for I/O optimized instances and standard SSDs?

-For fore information about pricing, see the [Pricing](https://www.alibabacloud.com/product/ecs) page.
+For more information about pricing, see the [Pricing](https://www.alibabacloud.com/product/ecs) tab of the Elastic Compute Service page.

 ## How is a separately purchased pay-as-you-go data disk billed?

-A pay-as-you-go data disk is billed by the hour.
-Note that if your account balance is insufficient, the services of the data disk will be suspended.
+A pay-as-you-go data disk is billed by hour.
+Note that if you have insufficient balance in your account, the services of the data disk will be suspended.

 ## The snapshots from which existing disks or custom images were created will be retained 15 days after a payment becomes overdue.
 Will I continue to be charged for these snapshots, which will cause the overdue amount to increase?